Number (sports): Baseball

 In 2020, Yankees pitcher Miguel Yajure became the first player to appear in an MLB game wearing No. 89, the last available unused number.

-In Nippon Professional Baseball, the Japanese major leagues, No. 18 is often reserved for the ace pitcher.
+In Nippon Professional Baseball (NBP), the Japanese major leagues, No. 18 is often reserved for the ace pitcher.
 Accordingly, a number of Japanese pitchers in MLB have worn the number.
 Examples include Kenta Maeda and Daisuke Matsuzaka.
+Players in the NPB's Developmental Player System are required to wear a three-digit number with either a leading 0, 1, or 2 (e.g.: 101, 001, or 201); these are developmental practice squad players who may only play in NPB's minor leagues, the Eastern League and Western League.

 The number 42 is retired throughout organized baseball in honour of Jackie Robinson.
 Most independent professional leagues, though not bound by the rulings of the Commissioner of Baseball, have followed suit.

 During spring training in 2023, the Yankees' clubhouse director Lou Cucuzza suggested that teams should no longer be required to issue uniform numbers for non-player personnel.
 With the Yankees having retired 22 numbers, and with three other numbers being kept out of circulation, that left 75 numbers available for current personnel.
 The number crunch was most apparent in spring training, when the Yankees invited 69 players.
 Cucuzza noted that many Yankees coaches choose not to wear their full uniforms in the dugout during games.
 Also, many managers and coaches throughout MLB wear a hoodie over their uniform top.
 Cucuzza pitched the idea to an MLB executive; reportedly, MLB did not want to immediately make such a change, but did not formally turn it down.